TJM/sdp-tech-challenge/README.md

 * Test on a Puppet Enterprise Server (2015.3.1)

 ## Questions
-There were a set of questions at the bottom of the challenge, but to keep this document focused, I have moved the answers to (questions.md).
+There were a set of questions at the bottom of the challenge, but to keep this document focused, I have moved them to [questions.md](questions.md).